lukas-dvorsky/nextjs-graphql-countries/README.md

 ## TL;DR

+I created this app to learn basics of GraphQL and refresh my memory with Next.JS.

 Next.js application that shows data about countries.
 App also includes mini-game where user guesses countries by their flags on selected continent.

 ## Application